trinitywayfinders/WayFinder/docs/README.md

 # CODING STANDARDS
-The coding standards for this repository can be found [here](https://github.com/trinitywayfinders/WayFinder/blob/master/docs/CodingStandards.md)
+The coding standards for this repository can be found [here](CodingStandards.md)

+# BUILD INSTRUCTIONS
+The build instructions can be found [here](BUILD_INSTRUCTIONS.md)